Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 5. Stay Away from Dating Apps

 Grieving over the loss of someone you had an emotional bond with can take several months before you're one hundred percent ready to date again.
-Obviously everyone handles loss differently, but I would give yourself at least one or two months of personal growth before jumping back into the dating game again.
+Obviously everyone handles loss differently, but I would give yourself at least one to two months before jumping back into the dating game again.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.